A robust optimization approach for dynamic traffic signal control with emission considerations: Signal control with emission constraints

 where \(\boldsymbol b_m(\cdot)\doteq (b_{\tau,m}(\cdot):~\tau\in\{0,1\})\).
-Unlike the uncertainty set defined in \eqref{uncertainty set piecewise affine convex}, in this case the uncertain parameters associated with different affine pieces are uncorrelated, namely, the constraints for the uncertain parameters of different affine pieces in the uncertainty set are decoupled.
-A time-discretization of constraint \eqref{concave piecewise continuous} is
+Unlike the uncertainty set defined in \eqref{uncertainty set piecewise affine convex}, in this case the uncertain parameters associated with different affine pieces are uncorrelated.
+In other words, the constraints related to the uncertain parameters of different affine pieces in the uncertainty set are decoupled.
+A time-discretization of constraint \eqref{concave piecewise continuous} is given as following: